-The idea of appropriation was introduced.
+The ideas of appropriation were introduced.
 Culturally we have become used to sampling and remixing.
-Shakespeare appropriated previous texts to base his plays; Baz Luhrmann appropriates Shakespeare and MTV to create 'Romeo + Juliet'.
+Shakespeare appropriated previous texts to base his plays; Baz Luhrmann appropriates Shakespeare and MTV to create William Shakespeare's: Romeo + Juliet.
 Be-bop jazz musicians like Charlie Parker appropriated George Gershwin's I Got Rhythm and sampling DJ's appropriate Parker.
-The history of film is appropriation from other forms - technically from the magic lantern and the Daguerroetype (the Realist tradition) but also narratively/fantastically from strip cartoons, pulp novels, Wild West shows and melodramatic theatre.
+The history of film is appropriation from other forms - technically from the magic lantern and the Daguerroetype (the Realist tradition) but also narratively/fantastically from strip cartoons, pulp novels, Wild West shows, melodramatic theatre.
 In fact there are those who argue that in a post-modern world, it's all about appropriation.
 Certainly our introductory encounter with 'sleevefacing' was an appropriative act.

-Delegates next investigated two appropriations from recent magazine productions and considered how the intertextuality was working.
+Delegates next investigated two appropriations from magazine production and considered how the intertextuality was working.
 The first was a Skymag front cover and inside feature in which Kelly Brook had been dressed and posed as Rita Hayworth in Gilda.
-The second was a Radio Times front cover that appropriated the film poster for LA Confidential.
+The second was a Radio Times front cover which appropriated the film poster for LA Confidential.
 Discussion centred around the way in which the connotations had worked for individuals within the room.
 A significant point was underlined: when working with this sort of material in a classroom, there are no 'correct' answers.
-Students are being asked, 'what do you think the meaning is?'
+Students are being asked 'what do you think the meaning is?'
 They can't be wrong - but they must be encouraged to justify their own reading.